 - 1 to 2 drops of vanilla extract

-- lemon slices and cherries for garnish (optional)
+- Lemon slices and cherries for garnish (optional)

-Begin by combining the pitted cherries and ginger slices in a glass bowl.
+- Begin by combining the pitted cherries and ginger slices in a glass bowl.

 - Cover the bowl with plastic wrap and refrigerate for 2 hours or as long as overnight.

-Next, bring 2 cups of water nearly to a boil; pour over tea bags in a heat-safe pitcher.
+- When ready, bring 2 cups of water nearly to a boil then pour over the tea bags in a heat-safe pitcher.